ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 client instance record at the AS SHOULD NOT be added to the client's pre-registered record.
 See additional considerations regarding client instance impersonation in {{security-impersonation}}.

+A client instance that is capable of talking to multiple AS's SHOULD use a different key for each AS to prevent a class of mix-up attacks as described in {{security-cuckoo}}.

 ### Identifying the Client Instance by Reference {#request-instance}

 If the client instance has an instance identifier that the AS can use to determine